Ålesund Municipality: Geography

 The municipality of Ålesund occupies seven of the large outer islands in the county of Møre og Romsdal: Hessa, Aspøya, Nørve, Uksenøya, Ellingsøya, Humla, and Tørla plus a large area on the mainland along the north side of the Storfjorden.
 The municipality also includes a small island exclave to the north of Haram Municipality.
 The exclave includes the islands of Harøya, Finnøya, Sandøya, and Ona.
 The town centre, Ålesund, is located on the islands Aspøya and Nørve, while Hessa and Uksenøya contain residential areas.
 There are also many other smaller surrounding islands.
 The highest point in the municipality is the 1429.39 m tall mountain Lauparen, a tripoint on the border with Ålesund Municipality, Vestnes Municipality, and Fjord Municipality.

 Giske Municipality lies to the west, Haram Municipality lies to the north, Vestnes Municipality lies to the northeast, Fjord Municipality lies to the southeast, Sykkylven Municipality lies to the south, and Sula Municipality lies to the southwest.
 The northern island exclave area of Ålesund Municipality lies about 30 km north of the rest of the municipality.
 That area is bordered by Aukra Municipality to the east, Molde Municipality to the southeast, and Haram Municipality to the southwest.
 The open sea lies to the west and north.

 Many of the islands in Ålesund Municipality are connected to the mainland via tunnels and bridges.
 The undersea Ellingsøy Tunnel was built in 1987, connecting Ellingsøya to the town centre more convenient.
 The tunnel is 3481 m long, and was upgraded in 2009.
 The Vigra Fixed Link tunnel and bridge network connects Ålesund Municipality to Giske Municipality to the west.
 The northern island of Harøya is connected to the mainland via the Nordøyvegen bridge and tunnel network.

 Situated 236 km north northeast of the city of Bergen, Ålesund is adjacent to the Hjørundfjorden and Geirangerfjord which are tourist attractions.
 The Geirangerfjord is part of the UNESCO's list of World Heritage Sites: West Norwegian Fjords.

+Climate

+Ona is a lighthouse on an island out in the sea, so will have milder winters and colder summers than Ålesund city.